ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/welchttest.md

 welchTTest(sample_data, sample_index)
 ```

 Values of both samples are in the `sample_data` column.
 If `sample_index` equals to 0 then the value in that row belongs to the sample from the first population.
+Otherwise it belongs to the sample from the second population.
 The null hypothesis is that means of populations are equal.
 Normal distribution is assumed.
-Population variances may not be equal.
+Populations may have unequal variance.

 **Parameters**